JHU-PL-Lab/www-fpse/lecture/records.md

 ### Records
   - Records are like tuples, an and-data combiner (this-and-this-and-this), but with label names added for readability
-    - Yes it is only about readability but it can make a big difference in code quality
+    - Yes it is mainly about readability but it can make a big difference in code quality
-  - Record types must be declared just like OCaml variants.
+  - Record types must be declared with `type` just like OCaml variants
-  - Again the fields are immutable by default (but there is a way to make them mutable ..)
+  - Record fields are immutable by default, **but** there is a way to make them mutable (below)

 Example: a simple record type to represent rational numbers